adela-o/phase-0-tracks/web_dev/request_cycle/web_servers.md

 	* same technical support as shared hosting
 	* you can choose from semi managed hosting where the web host handles some of the maintenance and fully managed devices

+## Why is it considered a bad idea to run programs as the root user on a Linux system?

+* Using root could potentially harm your system because it has unlimited power.
+There are no security checks because the operating system assumes you are completely aware of what you are doing.